russilui/wifiespat-mqtt-dht/README.md

 # wifiespat-mqtt-dht

-## Arduino UNO WiFi Developer Edition Simple DHT sensor data MQTT Sender
+## Arduino UNO WiFi Dev.
+Ed. simple DHT sensor data MQTT sender

   This example connects to a local MQTT broker and publishes a message to a topic once a second.
 It makes use of UnoWiFiDevEdSerial1 and